UKGovCamp/www.ukgovcamp.com/README.md

 This will make the website available at <http://localhost:4321/>.
 Changes you make will automatically be rebuilt and reflected.

+## Editing this website

+In order to edit the website, you will need Edit permissions.
+Ask in Slack and someone should be able to give it to you.

+From there, you can either use an editor of your choice or edit in the GitHub interface, for example you can create a new post by navigating to the [posts](https://github.com/UKGovCamp/www.ukgovcamp.com/new/main/posts) directory and clicking 'Add File'.
+See below for particulars of how to add new pages or posts.

 ## Adding new pages

 To add a new page, create a `.md` file in `src/pages`.
 See an existing page for an example, we use [GitHub Flavoured Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax), so check their documentation for how to format a page.
 You can also use `.astro` files if you need more complex HTML or to run code.